PrefectHQ/prefect/docs/concepts/flows.md

 ## Parameters

 Flows can be called with both positional and keyword arguments.
-These arguments are resolved at runtime into a dictionary of **parameters** mapping name to value and stored in Orion.
+These arguments are resolved at runtime into a dictionary of **parameters** mapping name to value.
+These parameters are stored in Orion on the flow run object.
 When creating flow runs from the Orion API, parameter names must be specified when overriding defaults &mdash; they cannot be positional.

 You saw an example of the `name` parameter earlier: `@flow(name="My Flow")`.